-In this course, the student is placed in a public school classroom for practical experience as an observer/participant under the supervision of classroom teachers and college faculty.
-Students will attend on campus seminars as scheduled and will spend 30 hours in a public school classroom.
-Students will also be required to obtain certification or training in: Emergency first aid, Cardiopulmonary resuscitation (CPR), and the use of automated external defibrillators (AED) in order to meet the requirements for student teaching and licensure.
-Prerequisites: Background check requirements must be completed prior to enrolling in any EDU course requiring field experience hours.
-Membership in the Student Virginia Education Association (SVEA) is required.
-EDU 3801 and EDU 3901 with a grade of C (2.00) or better and formal admission to the Teacher Education Program.
-(Fall and Spring)
+In this course, taken in the semester prior to student teaching, the student is placed in a public school classroom for practical experience as an observer/participant under the supervision of classroom teachers and college faculty.
+Students will attend on campus seminars as scheduled and will spend 20 hours in a public school classroom.
+Students will also be required to obtain hands-on certification of training in: Emergency first aid, Cardiopulmonary resuscitation (CPR), and the use of automated external defibrillators (AED) in order to meet the requirements for student teaching and licensure.
+This course provides opportunities for students to study theories of classroom and behavior management including current research about classroom behavior, interventions, and case studies.
+Using analyses of classrooms from field experience observations and knowledge of effective approaches for students with diverse needs, students will develop a serviceable classroom management plan consistent with the school environment.
+This course is in partial fulfillment of the Curriculum and Instructional Procedures section of the Professional Studies requirement for Virginia licensure.